 Decoding the New Consumer Mind...and there are lots more.

-Here's the link for more information about Victoria's Book----It's the BEST thing I've ever done for my blog, and also one of the least expensive.
+Here's the link for more information about Victoria's Book----It was the BEST thing I've ever done for my blog as a beginner, and also one of the least expensive.
 Win-Win!!

 Lena Gott also has a Pinterest training program.
 I honestly haven't tried it (yet), but everything else she has done is excellent.
 It's called The Pinterest Tracking Template + Training Video.